 Hand dug grave: The idea of preparing the grave by hand eliminates the use of fossil fuels to power machinery.

-Forbids marking, tending and visiting of the grave: The guideline for not marking, visiting or tending the grave or having no visibly defining features to resemble a burial ground is to reduce the use of fuels in maintaining the plots and also the fuel used for those coming to tend to the plot.
+Forbids marking & tending and visiting of the grave the guideline for not marking visiting and tending the grave and having no visibly defining features to resemble a burial ground is to reduce the use of fuels in maintaining the plots and also the fuel used for those coming to tend to the plot.
 It is also to leave the area as natural as it can be.
-In fact it is seen that a real green funeral leaves no trace behind.
+In fact it is seen that a real green funeral leaves no trace behind

 To offset cremation you could consider having a tree planted.
 “Bios Urn” provide biodegradable cremation urns that have a tree seed inside.
 Once buried the seed will grow and the ashes will become part of the subsoil.